mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 For example, in a Java application, the build stage contains the JDK, Maven, and source code to compile the application.
 The final image only needs the JAR file and a JRE to run it.
 Similarly, for a Go application, the compiler is required only during the build, while the final image contains just the compiled binary.

 ---
+### 💻 Example: Multi-stage Build

+dockerfile
+ Stage 1: Build the application
+FROM golang:1.21 AS builder

+WORKDIR /app

+COPY . .

+RUN go build -o myapp

+ Stage 2: Create the final lightweight image
+FROM alpine:latest

+COPY --from=builder /app/myapp /myapp

+CMD ["/myapp"]

+**Explanation:**

+- **Stage 1 (`builder`)** contains everything needed to build the application, such as the Go compiler, source code, and build dependencies.
+- After the application is compiled, only the **`myapp` binary** is copied to the second stage.
+- **Stage 2** uses a lightweight Alpine Linux image and contains only the compiled application, making the final Docker Image much smaller, cleaner, and more secure.

+---